spuun/node-jontelldus/README.md

 # node-jontelldus
 Telldus-core wrapper.

 Under development, poorly tested.
-I've used node 5.1.0.
+I've used node 5.1.0, [but it should compile with node 0.12 and 4 aswell](https://travis-ci.org/spuun/node-jontelldus).

+## Requirements
+Telldus-core must be installed.

 ## Methods
 | method | description |